tonethar/IGME-230-GDD-Spring-2018/schedule.md

 ## <a id="week1">Week 1 (Jan 16/18) : Course Intro & FTP/banjo/.htaccess files

+This week we will discuss the Apache web server that runs on banjo.rit.edu and learn how to script it with .htaccess files.
+By adding directives to this file, we will be able to password protect web folders, create a customized error page, and turn off some undesirable default behavior of the web server.

   - [Week 1A - Course Introduction](weekly/Week-01A-notes.md)
   - [Week 1B - Review of banjo.rit.edu & FTP & .htaccess files](weekly/Week-01B-notes.md)

 ## <a id="week2">Week 2 (Jan 23/25) : Intro to Server-side programming (PHP)

-  This week we will cover enough server-side programming (PHP) to make you dangerous :-)
+ This week we will continue to look at web server scripting, and will cover enough server-side programming (PHP) to make you dangerous :-)

  Later on in the semester we will revisit PHP and use it to create our own customized *web service*.

   - [0 - About this PHP Tutorial Series](notes/php-0.md)
   - [1 - Intro to PHP](notes/php-1.md)